mattdesl/wtch/README.md

 Options:
-    --dir -d        current working directory to watch (defaults to cwd) --extension -e  specifies an extension or a comma-separated list (default js,css,html) --port -p       the port to run livereload (defaults to 35729)
+    --dir -d        current working directory to watch (defaults to cwd) --extension -e  specifies an extension or a comma-separated list (default js,css,html) --event         the type of event to watch, "all" or "change" (default "change") --port -p       the port to run livereload (defaults to 35729) --verbose       log the file changes as well --poll          enable polling for file watching
 ```

 ## API